 Then, I adjust your spine, shoulder, neck so everything is in alignment.

 It only takes a few minutes and it doesn’t hurt.
 If you have a desk job, you likely sit with your head and shoulders hunched forward for hours at a time.
 This posture affects your whole body and can cause lower back pain.
 Old sports injuries, the way you’re sleeping, car accidents and other facts of life may also cause lower back pain.
+Some people might use liposomal cbd broad spectrum hemp extract and there has been people saying that this approach has been helpful.

 The Xrays will give some idea of the problem so we can develop a treatment plan that works for you.
 It may include some physical therapy type exercises and regular chiropractic adjustments.
 You may even feel relief within the first visit.